A building permit is required for alterations in commercial and multifamily buildings, even when no structural changes are made.

 The bureau offers four early assistance levels for commercial customers.

-The following information must be submitted when applying for a permit for a commercial alteration/tenant improvement.
+The following information must be submitted when applying for this permit type.
 Since every project is unique, there may be some situations where you will be asked to provide additional information.

 Some simple Commercial Alteration permits can be issued "over the counter" while you wait.
 You will meet with review staff from different departments who will check your construction documents to verify the proposed construction will meet the various codes.
 During the review, if information is missing, or if corrections are needed, you will be asked to return with that information.

 If the project is more complex and a review cannot be completed over the counter, the plans will be taken in for further review.
 You will be sent a checksheet requesting any clarifications or corrections.
 For additional information on the review process, see the permitting process overview flowchart.

 The bureaus/review groups that will check a commercial alteration project include: